microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Makes a XAML element interact with the system as if it’s the title bar.

-For example, a user can move the window by dragging the XAML UIElement, or invoke the window context menu by right-clicking it.
+For example, a user can move the window by dragging the XAML UIElement, or a user can invoke the window context menu by right-clicking it.
 As a consequence the app no longer receives pointer input when the user interacts with the target UIElement or its children using touch, mouse, or pen.
-Although the UIElement still receive keyboard input.
+Although the UIElement does still receive keyboard input.

 Only one UIElement can act as Title bar, so the last set wins.
-To use multiple objects, developers need to wrap them in a container element (e.g. a Panel like a Grid)
+To use multiple objects, you need to wrap them in a container element (e.g. a Panel like a Grid).

+The rectangular area occupied by the element acts as the title bar for pointer purposes, even if the element is blocked by another element.

-This method is typically used within the **new** Window's ExtendContentIntoTitleBar property set to true in order to hide the default system title bar.
+This method is typically used with the Window's ExtendContentIntoTitleBar property set to true in order to hide the default system title bar.
 However, even when the default system title bar is not hidden, SetTitleBar can be used to make additional regions in your app behave like the title bar.